bilalq/lite-dfm/README.md

 LiteDFM
 ========

-A lightweight way to remove distractions from Vim.
+A lightweight plugin to remove distractions from Vim.

 This is based loosely on *Distraction Free Mode* in Sublime Text.